Removing Reflections from RAW Photos: Results

 \subsection{Upsampler comparisons}

 In \cref{fig:supp:results_upcompare} we provide additional comparison to \mbox{V-DESIRR}~\cite{prasad2021} in which we upsample a ground truth reflection image (a transmission image is upsampled in \cref{fig:results_upcompare}).
 A magnified region is inset, and shows that our method preserves details of a framed photo through the upsampling process, whereas V-DESIRR re-introduces the reflection content (the bars of a fence; see captured photo, white box).
 In the rest of the image, V-DESIRR introduces strong color artifacts around sharp edges.
 This is a consistent issue that appears to result from the propagation and amplification of small errors that are made at low resolutions.
 Our model reduces error propagation by masking $t$ and $r$ out of the high-resolution mixture features at each level.
 We are able to predict an effective, high resolution mask with a lightweight and fast model by matching features, whereas V-DESIRR must use its model capacity to infer from the high-resolution mixture image what details to add into the low resolution clean images.
-This latter problem is more difficult to solve with limited model capacity, and it is difficult to avoid propagating errors once they are made.
+This latter problem is more difficult to solve with limited model capacity, and it is difficult to avoid propagating errors.

 In \cref{fig:supp:upsampler_failure} we show a typical failure mode of our model.
 The input image (top and center left) has a reflection of a textured exterior wall.
 Our base model correctly removes this reflection at $256^2$ pixels (center right).
 Notice that, at low resolution, it is possible to represent the vertical edges of the exterior wall, but not the texture of the wall.
 We upsampled this result with both V-DESIRR and our model.

 V-DESIRR re-introduces the low frequency edges that were removed by the base model, and it copies the high frequency wall texture into the transmission as well.
 Our model does not re-introduce the low frequency edges, but the high frequency texture of the wall that is not present at low resolution is copied into the transmission image.
 This produces a texture artifact in the final result.
 Future work should reduce these kinds of errors while keeping the architecture lightweight.
 This might be done by reusing feature information from the base model, and across levels of the Gaussian pyramid as the upsampler is iteratively applied.